DavidFirth/alt3/docs/_pages/about/tables-explained.md

 any imbalance in the numbers of matches played at home and away.
 (The 'home advantage' effect in many major football leagues can be substantial.)

-The *alt-3* table displays three new columns.
+The *alt-3* table displays two new columns.
 We say just briefly here what each of those columns refers to.
 For (quite a bit!) more detail, see [the mathematical method explained](./the-maths/).

-### The three columns are as follows:
+### The two columns are as follows:

-- **s**, the strength of each team.
-Average strength is 1.
-Teams that are stronger --- as evidenced only by their match results in the present season
---- have strength values larger than 1; and weaker teams have correspondingly smaller values of *s*.

-- **aP/M**, the 'adjusted points per match' for each team.
-This is directly related to the strength, *s*.
-Stronger teams are expected to do better across the whole season; and the *aP/M* value indicates each team's likely points-per-match tally at the end of the season, on the assumption that all teams will continue to perform just as well (or badly) as they have done so far.

-**Every *alt-3* league table ranks the teams according to their assessed strength**, or *equivalently* **according to each team's adjusted points per match.**

-The *third* new column in each *alt-3* table is:

 - **sched**, the assessed 'schedule strength' for each team.
 This measures how difficult a schedule each team has had, since the start of the season.
 An